 Repeat on the other side.

-Now, you have both of your baby's secured by the blanket / cloth diaper.
-Pull the bands in the SNOO Sack across your baby's chest, keeping her arms straight at her sides.
-Make sure the band is snug and down over ½ of the hands (you can watch our video tutorial to see this in action).
+Now, you have both of your baby's arms secured by the blanket/cloth diaper.
+Pull SNOO Sack's inner arm bands across your baby's chest, keeping her arms straight at her sides.
+Make sure the band is attached snugly.
+Bring the lower flap between the baby's legs and attach it to the inner band.

-Lift the bottom of the SNOO Sack up and around her feet and zip the SNOO Sack, all the way up to the top.
+Pull the sack up and over the feet and shoulders and zip the sack completely closed...top and bottom.
+Note: The top of the zipper should be positioned well below the chin.
 Your baby is now snugly in her sack and ready to be placed in her SNOO...and calmed to sleep!

 More Newborn Swaddling Tips

 Any time you swaddle (and especially when you add layers) be sure to check your baby’s ears: If they are red and hot or if your baby's neck is sweaty…then your baby is too warm.
 Cool the room or dress her more lightly.

 At 4 to 5 months, parents can try letting an arm or two out of the large SNOO Sack through the arm hole.
 If the baby starts waking more (hits herself in the face with her newly freed arm), you'll want to put her arms back in the SNOO Sack for another 1 to 2 weeks and try again.
 This gradual process of freeing her up will help her make an easy transition to the crib at 6 months.
 SNOO's Weaning feature helps with that too!